Economy of Indonesia: Composition

-Sub-sector

-Source: Indonesian Central Agency on Statistics (Badan Pusat Statistik).

 Sectors

 Agriculture

 Agriculture is a key sector which contributed to 14.43% of GDP.
 Currently, there are around 30% of the land area used for agriculture and employed about 49 million people (41% of the total workforce).
 Primary agriculture commodities include rice, cassava (tapioca), peanuts, natural rubber, cocoa, coffee, palm oil, copra; poultry, beef, pork, and eggs.
 Palm oil production is vital to the economy as Indonesia is the world's biggest producer and consumer of the commodity, providing about half of the world's supply.
 Plantations in the country stretch across 6 million hectares as of 2007, with a replanting plan set for an additional 4.7 million to boost productivity in 2017.
 There are a number of negative social and environmental impacts of palm oil production in Southeast Asia.

 Seafood

 In 2015, the total production of seafood reached about 22.31 million metric tons, valued at around 18.10 billion US dollars.
 For capture of wild fish (both inland and marine), the production trend was steady in 2011–2015, while there was a steep increase in the production from aquaculture during the same period.

+Indonesia the second most productive country in the world after China.